šŸ² Readers Are Loving These

 1

-They say “this is really good” without being asked.
+They say “this is really good” without you having to fish for it.

 2